MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~

 ### About these decisions

+The first two questions are for the project and repository name.
+The project name is the name of the project, while the repo name is the name of the folder that cookiecutter will create.
+Usually, you will leave these two to be the same thing.
+The `repo_name` is the name which you will use to import the package you eventually create, and because of that has some rules.
+The `repo_name` must be a valid Python module name and cannot contain spaces.

+The next choice is about the first module name.
+Modules are the `.py` files which contain python code.
+The default for this is the `repo_name`, but we will change this to avoid confusion (the module `molecool.py` in a folder named `molecool` in a folder named `molecool`??).
+For now, we'll just name our first module `functions`, and this is where we will put all of our starting functions.

+Another thing the CookieCutter checks for is your email address.
+Be sure to provide a valid email address to the cookiecutter (it must have an `@` symbol followed by a domain name, or the cookiecutter will fail.).
+Note that your email address is not recorded or kept by the software.
+Your email is asked for insertion into created files so that people using your software will have contact information for you.

 #### License Choice
 Choosing which license to use is often confusing for new developers.
 The MIT license (option 1) is a very common license and the default on GitHub.
 It allows for anyone to use, modify, or redistribute your work with no restristions (and also no warranty).